bodrick/awesome/TOPICS.md

 *   [bootboxjs/bootbox](https://github.com/bootboxjs/bootbox) - Wrappers for JavaScript alert(), confirm() and other flexible dialogs using Twitter's bootstrap framework
 *   [lauren/pick-a-color](https://github.com/lauren/pick-a-color) - an easy-to-use jQuery color picker for Twitter Bootstrap
 *   [usablica/progress.js](https://github.com/usablica/progress.js) - ProgressJs is a JavaScript and CSS3 library which help developers to create and manage progress bar for every objects on the page.
-*   [VinceG/twitter-bootstrap-wizard](https://github.com/VinceG/twitter-bootstrap-wizard) - This twitter bootstrap plugin builds a wizard out of a formatter tabbable structure.
-It allows to build a wizard functionality using buttons to go through the different wizard steps and using events allows to hook into each step individually.
-*   [nakupanda/bootstrap3-dialog](https://github.com/nakupanda/bootstrap3-dialog) - Make use of Twitter Bootstrap's modal more monkey-friendly.
-*   [balderdashy/waterline](https://github.com/balderdashy/waterline) - An adapter-based ORM for Node.js  with support for mysql, mongo, postgres, mssql (SQL Server), and more

 ## express